WiIIiam278/HuskClaims/docs/Config.md

   # The maximum number of claim blocks a user can have.
   maximum_claim_blocks: 9999999
   # The maximum amount of land, in claim blocks, that can be affected at once by /claim, /extendclaim,
   # or the claim tool.
 Increasing this can affect performance when users claim lots of land at once.
   maximum_claim_action_size: 45000
   # Claim inspection tool (right click with this to inspect claims)
   inspection_tool: minecraft:stick
+  # Model data settings for the inspection tool
+  inspection_tool_model_data:
+    required: false
+    model_data: 0
   # Claim creation & resize tool (right click with this to create/resize claims)
   claim_tool: minecraft:golden_shovel
+  # Model data settings for the claim tool
+  claim_tool_model_data:
+    required: false
+    model_data: 0
   # Require players to hold the claim tool to use claim commands (e.g. /claim <radius>, /extendclaim)
   require_tool_for_commands: true
-  # Minimum size of claims.
+  # Minimum size of claims along one edge.
 This does not affect child or admin claims.
   minimum_claim_size: 5
   # Max range of inspector tools
   inspection_distance: 64